Lecture – Using a Collaborative Model to Improve Detection and Treatment of Eating Disorders

 Available with English captions.

-Christine M. Peat, PhD, LP, National Center of Excellence for Eating Disorders – Visiting Scholar Series
+Presented by Christine M. Peat, PhD, LP, National Center of Excellence for Eating Disorders – Visiting Scholar Series lecture

 As the prevalence of eating disorders rises, access to evidence-based practice is dangerously limited.
 Moreover, misinformation about eating disorders is pervasive, and the public is challenged to separate the accurate from the harmful.